nabto/edge-ios-webrtc/README.md

 ## Building

-The app installs dependencies through Cocoapods, so to build and run, perform the following steps:

-1. Install dependencies: `$ pod install` (see https://www.cocoapods.org for info on installation of the pod tool).

-2. Open the generated workspace in XCode and work from there: `open NabtoEdgeVideo.xcworkspace`

-3. Note that there is a known issue with running on iOS 17+ simulators; for now, use only on physical iOS devices
+Dependencies are installed through Swift Package Manager, so just open the XCode project and build.
+Note that there is a known issue with running on iOS 17+ simulators; for now, use only on physical iOS devices

 ## Questions?